-- (7) Back Tumble-to-Two.
+- Back Tumble-to-Two.
 On the "OK" command, the skier shall be pulled headfirst with his legs trailing behind him while holding the handle behind his back up-to-speed according to his instructions.
 The skier may come out of deep water on his stomach, side, or back.
 While on his stomach the skier must, without reversing direction of rotation, then swing his legs round from the trailing position to the forward position and in one attempt raise himself to backward two-foot BSP and hold for recognition.
 During the rotation the skier may hesitate or pause but shall not reverse direction.
 Any reversal of direction during the rotation will incur a 50 percent penalty.
 Overshoot is permitted. - (8) Back Tumble-to-One.
-On the "OK" command, the skier shall be pulled headfirst, on his back or front, with his legs trailing behind him while holding the handle behind his back up-tospeed according to his instructions.
+On the "OK" command, the skier shall be pulled headfirst, on his back or front, with his legs trailing behind him while holding the handle behind his back up-to-speed according to his instructions.
 The skier may come out of deep water on his stomach, side, or back.
 While on his stomach the skier must, without reversing direction of rotation, then swing his legs round from the trailing position to the forward position.
 He shall then place one foot onto the water and in one attempt raise himself to backward one-foot BSP and hold for recognition.

 From the point where he brings his legs round from the trailing position, only the foot he will stand up on shall touch the rope or the water surface.
-If the lifted foot touches either the rope or water before one-foot BSP is recognized, the start shall be downgraded to a back tumble-to-two if it meets the requirements of 1603(A)(7).
+If the lifted leg gains support of the rope or the lifted foot touches either the rope or water before one-foot BSP is recognized, the start shall be downgraded to a back tumble-to-two if it meets the requirements of 1603(A)(7).

 During the rotation to the backward position the skier may hesitate or pause but shall not reverse direction.
 Any reversal of direction during the rotation will incur a 50 percent penalty.
 Overshoot is permitted.
+Chapter 16: Tricks Event 1603: Starting